 These charts summarize the performance and memory consumption comparison between pugixml and other XML parsers.

 The time measured is the time to parse the document from memory; for DOM parsers, this involves the DOM tree construction, for SAX parsers this involves parsing the entire document with dummy handlers, for pull parsers this involves just parsing the entire document.
-The reported time is measured in ticks (processor clocks) per input character; in order to account for timing noise, the benchmark is run many times, and the minimum run time is recorded.
+In order to account for timing noise, the benchmark is run many times, and the minimum run time is recorded.

 The memory consumption is the peak value of allocated memory during the parsing process; it is only displayed for DOM parsers, since SAX/pull parsers usually have more or less constant memory consumption.